 Filmhouse Past & Present

-Our home at 88 Lothian Road is in a former church, which we took over in 1978, having previously been based in Randolph Crescent.
-At first we had only one 100-seat screen (now cinema two), accessed via a back door on Chuckie Pend, off Morrison Street, but by 1985 the restoration work was complete, and cinema one, the bar and the front doors were opened.
-Cinema three was added in 1997.
+Our home at 88 Lothian Road is in a former church, which we took over in 1976 and commenced screenings in 1978.
+At first we had only one 90-seat screen (now Cinema 2), accessed via a back door on Chuckie Pend, off Morrison Street, but by 1985 the restoration work was complete, and Cinema 1, the bar and the front doors were opened.
+Cinema 3 was added in 1997.

-As well as our three screens, we have a comfortable cafe bar, offering a wide range of freshly-prepared food, including vegetarian and award-winning vegan options, and a great selection of ales and wines.
-Drinks can be taken into the cinemas, just ask for a plastic glass!
+As well as our three screens, we have a comfortable café bar, offering a wide range of freshly-prepared food, including vegetarian and award-winning vegan options, and a great selection of ales and wines.
+Drinks can be taken into the cinemas - just ask for a plastic cup!

-Filmhouse has recently branched out into the world of video on demand, with a range of specially selected films available via the Filmhouse Player, and film distribution, with our first release, Alexey Balabanov's pitch-black comedy/drama The Stoker opening in cinemas nationwide on 17 May.
+Filmhouse has also branched out into the world of video on demand, with a range of specially selected films available via the Filmhouse Player.
+And, May 2013, it lauched Filmhouse Distribution, with releases to date including Alexey Balabanov's The Stoker and Victor Kossakovsky's ¡Vivan Las Antipodas!.
+Its newest release, the luminously beautiful documentary My Name Is Salt, will open in cinemas nationwide on Fri 13 Mar.

-Since its inception Filmhouse has been the home of the Edinburgh International Film Festival and has been host to many fantastic screenings and events as part of the festival.
-The two organisations have always worked closely together, and this arrangement was formalised in 2009 with the formation of the Centre for the Moving Image (CMI), a registered charity which incorporates Filmhouse, EIFF and Edinburgh Film Guild.
+Since its inception, Filmhouse has been the home of the Edinburgh International Film Festival and has been host to many fantastic screenings and events as part of the festival.
+The two organisations have always worked closely together, and this arrangement was formalised in 2010 with the formation of the Centre for the Moving Image (CMI), a registered charity which incorporates Filmhouse and EIFF.
+From 4 Apr 2014, the CMI has also been very proud to operate the Belmont Filmhouse in Aberdeen.

-Filmhouse receives funding from Creative Scotland, City of Edinburgh Council and Europa Cinemas.
+Filmhouse receives funding from Creative Scotland, Europa Cinemas, City of Edinburgh Council and the British Film Institute.

 Filmhouse is a trading name of Centre for the Moving Image, a company limited by guarantee, registered in Scotland No. SC067087.